Healthy Vegan Sweet Potato Casserole

 This post may contain affiliate links.
 Read my full disclosure here.

 This Vegan Sweet Potato Casserole is the perfect side dish for Thanksgiving, Christmas, or any time of the year.
-It’s made with whole food plant-based ingredients and sweetened perfectly with pure maple syrup or date paste.
+It’s made with whole-food plant-based ingredients and sweetened perfectly with pure maple syrup or date paste.

-Nowadays, my family still enjoys delicious sweet potato casserole, but our newer version has a MUCH healthier nutritional profile and is dairy-free, low-fat, and sweetened with pure maple syrup.
+Growing up in the South, sweet potato casserole was never just a holiday side dish.
+We ate it regularly after church at Grandma’s house for Sunday lunch.
+Nowadays, my family still enjoys delicious sweet potato casserole, but our newer version has a much healthier nutritional profile and is dairy-free, low-fat, and sweetened with pure maple syrup.
 It can even easily be made gluten-free.

 Ways to cook sweet potatoes